icopy-site/awesome/docs/index.md

 - [Amazon Sellers](awesome/awesome-amazon-seller.md)
 - [Agriculture](awesome/awesome-agriculture.md) - Open source technology for farming and gardening.
 - [Plotters](awesome/awesome-plotters.md) - Computer-controlled drawing machines and other visual art robots.
+- [Product Design](awesome/awesome-product-design.md) — Design a product from the initial concept to production.
+- [Prisma](awesome/awesome-prisma.md) - Turn your database into a GraphQL API.
+- [Software Architecture](awesome/awesome-software-architecture.md) - The discipline of designing and building software.

 ## Related